 There is no such scenario.
 Each of the 2 or more Parties to an accident is ALWAYS assigned some degree of contributory negligence.
 If it turns out that 2 drivers are determined to be equally negligent, they are each responsible for one half of whatever injury and other damage they cause.
 In...Read more »

 Without knowing the nature of your injury and the extent of your disability (if any) resulting from the injury, there is no way to answer your question.
-Also, as a general rule workers' compensation insurers do not voluntarily make offers to settle cases unless an attorney is negotiating for you.
-I...Read more »
+Also, as a general rule workers' compensation insurers do not voluntarily make offers to settle cases unless an attorney is negotiating for...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.